Drug data last refreshed 15h ago · AI intelligence enriched 2w ago

-As an 80+ year old product approaching loss of exclusivity with minimal modern market presence, the commercial team is likely small and focused on niche hospital/specialty settings.
+As a legacy injectable approaching loss of exclusivity with moderate competitive pressure (30%), the commercial footprint is likely contracted and focused on niche hospital/specialty channels rather than growth expansion.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.